matthewysun2020/tourneyman/README.md

 **3. Add players to the tournament.** Click the Add Players button and add your players!
 Note that duplicate player names are not allowed.
 FUTURE FEATURE: Add players that you've added to other tournaments.

-From here, you can lick the Match Management button and register the results of a match or give a player a bye or update different aspects of the tournament.
+From here, you can click the Match Management button and register the results of a match or give a player a bye or update different aspects of the tournament.
 Once it detects that there's only one player left, it will automatically mark the tournament as complete.